prabhakarlab/mCNV_FISH/README.md

 Workflow for the mCNV_FISH pipeline (Kong, Aow, ..., Prabhakar, submitted)

 This pipeline contains the code and some utility files necessary for running the mCNV_FISH pipeline.
-For singularity containers, raw imaging data containing a minimal example, as well as other utility files not uploaded onto Github due to size restrictions, please consult the Zenodo archives (in progress).
+For singularity containers, raw imaging data containing a minimal example, as well as other utility files not uploaded onto Github due to size restrictions, please request from the authors.

 The core steps within the imaging analysis pipeline are shown in the figure below: